schneik80/Fusion-Create-Discipline-Document/README.md

 ```

-Later you may need to run FEA simulation on the same SolidWorks design.
+Later you may need to run FEA simulations on the same SolidWorks design.
 Using the add-in you can create a new related document referencing the SolidWorks AnyCAD part.

 ```mermaid